Freya-Cui-2020/VIPA/README.md

 9th column is the Clean Q20
 10th column is the Clean Q30

 Format description of the stat.xls
 1th column is the HPV type
-2th column is the
-3th column is the 只比上人的reads
+2nd column is the
-4th column is the 只比上人的reads占比
+3rd column is the reads that only mapped to human references
-5th column is the unmapped reads
+4th column is the pecentage of reads that only mapped to human references 5th column is the unmapped reads
-6th column is the unmapped reads占比
+6th column is the pecentage of unmapped reads
 7th column is the HPV reads
 8th column is the HPV reads
 9th column is the HPV depth
-10th column is the
-11th column is the
+10th column is the HPV mapping coverage of depeth over 1X 11th column is the HPV 4X覆盖度
-12th column is the
+12th column is the HPV 10X覆盖度
 13th column is the HPV ratio

 Format description of the dedup.coverage
 1th column is the sample id
-2th column is the HPV type
+2nd column is the HPV type
-3th column is the Unique reads
+3rd column is the Unique reads
 4th column is the 只比上人的reads
 5th column is the 只比上人的reads占比
 6th column is the unmapped reads